mi-erasmusmc/RREManager/README.md

 Comments can be added by starting a line with a '#' character.

-There are five predefined email messages that should be defined:
+There are six predefined email messages that should be defined:

 RDP Account Mail<br>
 FTP-Only Account Mail<br>
 Password Mail<br>
+Firewall FTP/RDP Add Mail<br>
-Firewall Add Mail<br>
+Firewall FTP Add Mail<br>
 Firewall Remove Mail

 In an email you can use the following in-line tags: